Drought Monitoring and Water Conservation Measures

 Man-Made Causes of Drought

-Other than meteorological variables that result in drought, manmade activities can likewise be an element.
-Human action has diminished how much precipitation is in numerous world locales.
-As such, the amount of water people polish off and the planning of that consumption factor into how much water is accessible some time in the future for individuals, plants, and animals.
-Consequently, the dry season can likewise be seen as an irregularity among market interest or supply and demand.
+Human action has diminished precipitation in numerous world locales.
+As such, the amount of water people use and the planning of that consumption factor into the amount of water available for individuals, plants, and animals.

 -